publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptI/spta/m__us_usc_t19_s1401.md

 ## § 1401.
 Miscellaneous

-    When used in this subtitle or in part I of subtitle II of this chapter—
+    When used in this subtitle or in part I of subtitle II—

     (a) __Vessel__